 A draft pick is represented with only information available to the drafter:

 The base model is a contextual pick policy trained from public 17lands Powered Cube draft logs.
 Each card is represented by combining a card-specific learned vector with features extracted from Scryfall metadata and rules text: mana value, color and color-identity bits, card-type bits, rarity, power/toughness fields, keyword indicators, and oracle-text features.
+In model terms, the representation is

 card_repr = learned_card_embedding + alpha * MLP(scryfall_features)